kvermeul/tma-2023-revtr/case-study-2.md

 >
 > An AS may provide transit to Vultr on multiple PoPs.
 A provider's catchment above add up routes toward any Vultr PoP.
 >
 > The PoP catchments are measured with pings, which has broader coverage.
-The the provider catchments, however, are estimated with the reverse traceroutes, which may be biased toward networks with better coverage.
+The provider catchments, however, are estimated with the reverse traceroutes, which may be biased toward networks with better coverage.

 With the knowledge of which providers are carrying the most traffic, we can use Vultr traffic engineering communities from specific muxes to steer traffic away from specific PoPs.
 To do this, we need to check the providers for each Vultr PoP, which we have made available under `~/tutorial/resources/vultr-peers`.
 The first column in each file shows a Vultr peer AS, and the second number its class.
 A number of 100 in the second column indicates that the AS is a transit provider, which we can then use with Vultr's BGP communities to manipulate announcement propagation.
 (Documentation for other peer types is in Vultr [BGP community guide][vultr-bgp-communities].)